Every Food & Exercise Tip You Need To Get A Slim, Toned, Sexy Stomach

 Despite the late night infomercials, there is no "secret fix" for a slim, sculpted midsection.

-Blasting belly fat and tightening your core takes a few simple steps, beginning in your kitchen, and ending with basic exercises that you can do anywhere, without the need for special equipment or a gym membership.
-Just follow these eating guidelines and exercise routines and you'll be amazed at how quickly your stomach becomes slimmer, sculpted and toned.
+Blasting belly fat and tightening your core takes a few simple steps, beginning in your kitchen, and ending with basic exercises that you can do anywhere.
+No need for gimmicks, special equipment, or a gym membership.
+Here are our guidelines and exercise routines to help you achieve your fitness goals.

 1. Eat a breakfast high in protein.

-Make a few substitutions to reduce fat and calories without losing flavor.
-Choose Greek yogurt in place of sour cream, honey or maple syrup in place of white sugar, and finish your meal with berries rather than cake or ice cream.
+You don't need to deprive yourself to change your body composition.
+Easy swaps can help you make healthier choices without losing flavor.
+Choose Greek yogurt in place of sour cream, honey or maple syrup in place of white sugar, and finish your meal with berries for dessert.

 3. Use fresh herbs.

-Fresh herbs like parsley, cilantro, basil and mint will add flavor to a dish without many calories, which will curb the desire to add sodium through salt (which contributes to bloating), and will cut down on calories since you’ll use less oils and butter.
+Fresh herbs like parsley, cilantro, basil and mint add flavor to a dish.
+They may also help you curb the desire to add sodium through salt (which contributes to bloating), and will cut down on calories since you’ll use less oils and butter.

 4. Eat plenty of complex carbs.